rebridge/spotify_project/README.md

 (That is URI with an I not an L)

 * An alternative to exporting the environment variables is added your Client ID and Client Secret to the provided secrets.txt file.
-This ensures that the variables are set properly
+This ensures that the variables are set properly (Recommended)